Executive Functioning. What do we mean? We all use self-regulating skills to accomplish tasks, from getting dressed to doing homework.

 1. Making checklists

-Many children often get so mixed up in the process of what they need to do simple tasks such as getting out in the morning and dressing become an hour long.
+Many children often get so confused about what they need to do simple tasks like getting out in the morning and dressing that it takes an hour.
 Make simple visual checklists.
 Here is one I did for the morning routine if you missed it.

 Free Download for a Morning Routine